joao1barbosa/e-menu-api/README.md

 # eMenu-API

-This is a simple project that I developed entarely on my own when I was studying API REST.
+This is a simple project that I developed entirely on my own when I was studying API REST.
 To do so, I decided to create an API that serves an application of online menus.
 Managing everything, from the login to the list of products.

 ## 🧰 Features